emqx/cloud-docs/en_US/data_integration/rules.md

   "temp_hum/emqx"
 ```

+By specifying this SQL statement, the rule reads the reported `timestamp`, `clientid`, and `temperature` and `humidity` contained in the payload of the message published to the `temp_hum/emqx` topic.

+### Test the SQL Statements

-4. Click the **Enable Test** toggle switch to create a new test SQL.
+Click the **Enable Test** toggle switch to create a new test SQL.
 Fill in the appropriate test parameters, and click the **Test** button.

 In the Output Result, you can see the expected data processing results.

 ![rule_03](./_assets/rule_03.png)

-5. Click the **Next** button to add an action.

 ## Add Actions

-Next, you can add actions to the rule.
-EMQX will display different action configuration options based on the type of associated Connector.
-This demonstration takes the example of forwarding data to Kafka via a Kafka Connector.
+After you have created the rule, click the **Next** button on the **New Rule** step page to proceed to the **New Action** step page.
+On the **New Actions** step page, select the associated Connector from the **Connector** dropdown box.
+The page will display different action configuration options based on the type of associated Connector selected.
+See the detailed action configuration examples in [Add Republish Action](#) and [Add Action for Forwarding Data to Target Services](#).

-The console will pre-set some default values.
-You can change them if necessary.

-1. Select the associated Kafka Connector from the **Connector** dropdown box.

-2. Configure the following information:

-   - **Kafka Topic**: Specify the topic sent to Kafka, for example, `emqx`.

-   - **Message Key** and **Message Value**: Enter parameters as follows, and you can also modify them according to your business.

-     ```bash
-     # Message Key
-     ${client_id}

-     # Message Value
-     {"temp": ${temp}, "hum": ${hum}}
-     ```

-   - Leave other options as default.

-3. Click the **Confirm** button to complete the action creation.

-4. In the **Successful new rule** pop-up, click **Back to Rules** to complete the rule creation.

 A rule can be associated with multiple actions.
+When you click **Confirm** to complete the action creation, a **Successful new rule** pop-up appears.
 If you want to add another action, you can click **Continue** to proceed and select another Connector.
 For example, one action can forward data to Kafka while another action sends data to an HTTP service.

+### Add Republish Action

+The following steps demonstrate how to add an action to republish the original messages received from the topic `t/#` to another topic `a/1`.

+1. Select **Republish** from the **Connector** dropdown box.
+2. Configure the following settings:
+   - **Topic**: Set the target topic, `a/1` in this example;
+   - **QoS**: Set the QoS of the republished message, `0` in this example;
+   - **Retain**: Set whether to forward this message as a retained message, for this tutorial, keep the default setting, `false`;
+   - **Payload**: Enter `${payload}`, indicating the republished message will have the same payload as the original message, without any modifications.
+   - **MQTT 5.0 Message Properties**: Click the toggle switch to configure the user properties and MQTT properties as necessary.
+The properties options allow you to add rich message metadata descriptions for the republished message.
+     - **Payload Format Indicator**: Enter a value to indicate whether the payload of the message is in a specific format.
+When the value is set to `false`, the message is considered as undetermined bytes.
+When set to `true`, it indicates that the payload within the message body is UTF-8 encoded character data.
+This will help MQTT clients or MQTT servers parse message content more efficiently without the need for explicit formatting or type identification for the message body.
+     - **Message Expiry Interval**: Enter a value (in seconds) to specify a time interval after which the message should expire and be considered invalid if it hasn't been delivered to the intended recipient.
+     - **Content Type**: Enter a value to specify the type or format of the payload content within the republished message (MIME type), for example, `text/plain` represents a text file, `audio/aac` represents an audio file, and `application/json` signifies an application message in JSON format.
+     - **Response Topic**: Enter the specific MQTT topic to which you want the response message to be published.
+For example, if you want responses to be sent to a topic named "response/my_device," you would enter: `response/my_device`.
+     - **Correlation Data**: Enter a unique identifier or data to correlate a response message with the original request message.
+For example, you could enter a unique request identifier, a transaction ID, or any other information that is meaningful in your application context.

+3. Click **Confirm** to complete the action creation.
+4. In the **Successful new rule** pop-up, click **Back to Rules** to complete the rule creation.

+### Add Action for Forwarding Data to Target Services

+You can also add actions to forward the processed results to target services using associated Connectors.
+On the **New Action** step page, select the target Connector from the Connector drop-down list.
+For details on the action configuration, see [Ingest MQTT Data into HTTP Server](./http_server.md) and [Stream MQTT Data into Apache Kafka](./kafka.md).

 ## View Rule Statistics